SimonZhang0606/Coop_MMR/README.md

 ## Data Scraping and Populating the Database

-1. Ensure all required dependencies have been installed by running `pip3 install -r sql_scripts/requirements.txt`.
+1. Ensure all required dependencies have been installed by running `pip install -r sql_scripts/requirements.txt`.
 1. Run `sql_scripts/linkedin_scraper.py`.
 It should take less than two hours for the script to run.
 The scraped data is stored in the `sql_scripts/data` folder.
 1. To populate the database using Docker, follow [Quick Start with Docker](#quick-start-with-docker).
 To populate a local database, execute the following steps.
 1. Go to the `sql_scripts` directory.